Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q36.
 What are CRC Cards?

-- [] Code Responsibility Collection cards are a brainstorming tool used in the design of procedural software
+- Code Responsibility Collection cards are a brainstorming tool used in the design of procedural software
-- [x] Class responsible collaboration cards are a brainstorming tool used in the design of oop software
+- **Class responsible collaboration cards are a brainstorming tool used in the design of oop software** <<-- Correct
-- [] Code Responsibility Correction cards are tools used for debugging
+- Code Responsibility Correction cards are tools used for debugging
-- [] Code Responsibility Correction cards are tools for modeling
+- Code Responsibility Correction cards are tools for modeling

 #### Q37.1 How are contents of a composition different from those of aggregation?

-- [] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
+- if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
-- [x] if a composition dies, the contents die
+- **if a composition dies, the contents die** <<--Correct
-- [] the contents of a composition are all siblings
+- the contents of a composition are all siblings
-- [] an aggregation contains only abstract classes
+- an aggregation contains only abstract classes

 #### Q37.2 Which statement about compositions and aggregations is true?

-- [] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
+- if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
-- [x] if a composition dies, the contents die
+- **if a composition dies, the contents die** <<-- Correct
-- [] the contents of a composition are all siblings
+- the contents of a composition are all siblings
-- [] an aggregation contains only abstract classes
+- an aggregation contains only abstract classes

 #### Q38.
 What is the result of using more abstraction?

-- [] it can increase code vulnerability
+- it can increase code vulnerability
-- [] it can make code unsafe
+- it can make code unsafe
-- [] it can limit code readability
+- it can limit code readability
-- [] it can be safer for coding
+- it can be safer for coding

 #### Q39.
 Which is false for a member function of a class?

-- [] they can be defined only inside or outside the class body
+- they can be defined only inside or outside the class body
-- [x] the can be made to be friends of another class
+- **the can be made to be friends of another class** <<-- Correct
-- [] they do not need to be declared inside the class definiton
+- they do not need to be declared inside the class definiton
-- [] they need to be defined
+- they need to be defined

 #### Q40.
 Why is inheritance used when creating a new class?

-- [] to protect attributes from unwanted changes
+- to protect attributes from unwanted changes
-- [] to delegate coding responsibility more efficiently
+- to delegate coding responsibility more efficiently
-- [] to conserve memory
+- to conserve memory
-- [x] to avoid writing duplicate code
+- **to avoid writing duplicate code** <<-- Correct

 #### Q41.
 In addition to attributes and behaviours, what quality must a class possess?

-- **a name <<-- correct**
+- **a name** <<-- correct
 - a state
 - a color
 - an object